 The landlord usually provides the all-risk insurance for the building up to its reinstatement value, and the tenant insures any goods brought into the premises against loss or damage.
 The tenant can also be obliged to obtain a general civil liability insurance with respect to its business activity.
 The insurance premiums borne by the landlord are allocated to the tenant as part of the operating costs.

-Throughout the entire period of the lease, the tenant can only use the premises in the manner stipulated in the agreement, and where the agreement does not determine it, in a manner that corresponds to its nature and its intended use.
-Should the tenant use the premises in a manner contrary to the agreement, or contrary to its intended use, and, despite being warned, fails to use it in the correct manner, the landlord can terminate the lease.
+Throughout the lease, the tenant can only use the premises in the manner stipulated in the agreement, and where the agreement does not determine it, in a manner that corresponds to its nature and its intended use.
 Any change of usage by the tenant is subject to the landlord’s approval.

-However, without the landlord’s consent, the tenant cannot change the object of the lease.
-Therefore, more significant works, alterations, or improvements require the landlord's consent.
+Without the landlord’s consent, the tenant cannot change the object of the lease.
+Therefore, more significant works, alterations or improvements require the landlord's consent.